thingsboard/thingsboard.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 ![image](/images/user-guide/contribution/widgets/post-processing-function-example.png)
 ![image](/images/user-guide/contribution/widgets/post-processing-subscription.png)

-As you can see despite the fact that we are subscribe to the same key two times at the output we have different values because one of them was additionally transformed using the post-processing function.
+As you can see, despite subscribing to the same key twice, the output shows different values because one of them was additionally transformed using the post-processing function.

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
 ## Troubleshooting

 ### Empty web report
-Sometimes during work with reports you may encounter the following problem:
+Sometimes, while working with reports, you may encounter the following problem:
-Heavy widgets do not have time to load before the web report begins to be generated.
-As a result report will be empty(because at a creating moment, data is not present on the dashboard):
+Heavy widgets may not load in time before the web report begins to be generated.
+As a result, the report will be empty(because, at the time of creation, data is not present on the dashboard):
 ![image](/images/user-guide/contribution/widgets/web-report-error.png)

-To resolve this problem report service contains a special feature that allow us to inform it that the widget
+To resolve this problem report service contains a special feature that allows us to inform it that the widget was loaded.

-First of all, we need to inform the reporting service that we have a widget to wait on.
-We will do it on widget ```self.onInit```:
+First of all, we need to inform the reporting service that we have a widget to wait for.
+We will do this via widget's ```self.onInit```:
 ```javascript
 self.onInit = function () {
    ...